l0stmyself/sampleClusterPauseScript/README.md

-# MongoDB Atlas Cluster Manager
+# MongoDB Atlas Sample Pause Script

 A simple Python utility to check, pause, and resume MongoDB Atlas clusters using the Atlas API.

+NOTE: THIS IS NOT PRODUCTION READY.
+IT IS A SAMPLE TO THAT CAN BE MODIFIED AND USED IN YOUR ENVIRONMENT.
+MONGODB DOES NOT TAKE ANY RESPONSIBILITY FOR THIS SCRIPT AND IT'S FUNCTIONALITY

 ## Overview